 disclosure option management service has the meaning given by rule 4A.6.

+eligible:

+(a) in relation to a particular data holder, at a particular time—has the meaning given by rule 1.10B; and

-eligible, in relation to a particular designated sector, has the meaning given by rule 1.10B.
+(b) in relation to a particular data holder in a particular designated sector, at a particular time—has the meaning given by rule 1.10B as affected by clause 2.1 of Schedule 3 and clause 2.1 of Schedule 4.

-Note: See also:

- for the banking sector—clause 2.1 of Schedule 3; and

- for the energy sector—clause 2.1 of Schedule 4.

 fit and proper person criteria has the meaning given by rule 1.9.

 foreign entity means a person who: